 Yellow Ribbon GI Education Enhancement Program (Yellow Ribbon Program)

-Gettysburg College is committed to providing $12,500 per academic year to students who are selected to participate in the Yellow Ribbon Program.
-The VA will match this contribution.
-In this way a total of $46,084.89 will be available for those students eligible to participate in the Yellow Ribbon Program during the 2015-16 academic year.
+Starting with the 2020-21 academic year, Gettysburg College is committed to providing $16,500 per academic year to twelve students who are selected to participate in the Yellow Ribbon Program.

 The Yellow Ribbon Agreement is for a full academic year, which VA defines as August 1 to July 31.
 The amount the institution chooses to contribute to a student may change with a new agreement for a new academic year.
-Gettysburg College will fund twelve students through this program for the 2015-16 academic year.
+Gettysburg College will fund twelve students through this program in the 2020-21 academic year.

 What to do if you are eligible for the Yellow Ribbon Program

-Contact Leigh-Anne Redfern, Assistant Director of Financial Aid, at email@example.com as soon as possible if you believe you are eligible and interested in participating in the Yellow Ribbon Program.
+Contact Lindsey Weibley, Financial Aid Counselor, at firstname.lastname@example.org as soon as possible if you believe you are eligible and interested in participating in the Yellow Ribbon Program.
 Benefits must be awarded on a first-come first-served basis.

 Once a student has been selected to participate in the Yellow Ribbon Program at Gettysburg College, the institution will provide contributions for a maximum of eight semesters as long as the institution continues to participate in the Yellow Ribbon Program.
 The student must remain eligible through the VA and maintain satisfactory progress, conduct, and attendance.

 Other benefits may be available to eligible veterans, dependents, and members of the military.
-More information can be found on the Department of Veterans Affairs website: www.va.gov.
+More information can be found on the Department of Veterans Affairs website at https://www.va.gov/education.
+Students who have Post-9/11 GI Bill® eligibility at percentages other than 100% or other VA education benefits may elect to utilize those benefits to support educational expenses at Gettysburg.

 Satisfactory Academic Progress